borisdiakur/marked/README.md

 2. Log into your Confluence instance as an admin.
 3. Click the admin dropdown and choose __Add-ons__.
 The _Manage add-ons_ screen loads.
 4. Click __Upload add-on__ at the top right of the page.
 The _Upload add-on_ dialog loads.
 5. Choose the file from you file system or enter the URL to the location of the raw jar file and click __upload__.
-6. You're all set!
+And that's it!

 ## Usage